platformsh/platformsh-docs/docs/src/other/glossary.md

 ## Drush aliases

 Drush site aliases allow you to define short names that let you run Drush commands on specific local or remote Drupal installations.
-The Platform.sh CLI configures Drush aliases for you on your local environment (via platform get or platform drush-aliases).
+The Platform.sh CLI configures Drush aliases for you on your local environment (via `platform get` or `platform drush-aliases`).
 You can also configure them manually.

 ## Inactive environment

-An environment which is not deployed.
+An environment that isn't deployed.
 You can activate an inactive environment from the environment configuration page on the Platform.sh management console.

-## Live Environment
+## Live environment

-An environment which is deployed from the master branch under a production plan.
+An environment that's deployed from the production branch under a production plan.

 ## PaaS

 A Platform as a Service is an end-to-end hosting solution that includes workflow tools, APIs, and other functionality above and beyond basic hosting.
-The best example is Platform.sh (although we are a little biased).
+The best example is Platform.sh (although we're a little biased).

 ## Production plan

-A subscription level which allows you to host your production website by adding a domain and a custom SSL certificate.
+A subscription level that allows you to host your production website by adding a domain and a custom SSL certificate.

-## TLS

-Transport Layer Security is the successor of SSL (Secure Socket Layer).
+## Transport Layer Security (TLS)

+TLS is the successor of Secure Socket Layer (SSL).
 It provides the cryptographic "S" in HTTPS.
 It's often still referred to as SSL even though it has largely replaced SSL for online encrypted connections.